elichai/kaspa-miner/README.md

 # Devfund

 The devfund is a fund managed by the Kaspa community in order to fund Kaspa development <br>
-A miner that wants to mine a percentage into the dev-fund can pass the following flags: <br>
+A miner that wants to mine higher percentage into the dev-fund can pass the following flags: <br>
-`kaspa-miner --mining-address= XXX --devfund=kaspa:precqv0krj3r6uyyfa36ga7s0u9jct0v4wg8ctsfde2gkrsgwgw8jgxfzfc98` <br>
-and can pass `--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund (passing `--devfund` without specifying a percent will default to 1%)
+`--devfund-precent=XX.YY` to mine only XX.YY% of the blocks into the devfund.

 **This version automatically sets the devfund donation to the community designated address.
 Due to community decision, the minimum amount in the precompiled binaries is 2%**